 According to the Journal of Ethnographic and Qualitative Research, Xanax is often used recreationally as a “downer” by people who aren’t able to come off a methamphetamine high.
 Many who use a combination of Adderall and another prescription drug, such as Xanax, are misinformed about the way the two drugs work.
 It’s a common myth that prescription drugs are safer than drugs found on the street, and the misuse of these two substances together can have unhealthy, and potentially severe, consequences.

 Alcohol is a known depressant, and Adderall is a stimulant.
 When Adderall and alcohol are mixed, they compete for the body’s energy and can produce dangerous side effects.
 Adderall use can cause people to feel more sober than they truly are, and this might cause people to drink excessively because they can’t feel the effects of the alcohol they’ve drank.

 On its own, alcohol influences behavior and reduces inhibitions.
 Using Adderall along with alcohol amplifies this effect and could cause people to take greater risks.
-People who combine these two substances may miss the body’s cues that they have drank enough, and they could drink dangerous quantities of alcohol, potentially leading to alcohol poisoning.
+People who combine these two substances may miss the body’s cues that they have had enough to drink, and they could consume dangerous quantities of alcohol, potentially leading to severe health consequences — including alcohol poisoning.